lambdaclass/zksync-eigenda-m1/README.md

 To `keys:` section of `devnet.yaml`

-And replace `ehereum-package` section for
+And replace `ethereum-package` section for

 ```yaml
 # ethereum-package configuration